maxilie/TC2_public/README.md

 (or in its own thread, if there are insufficient cores available):
 - Continuous Data Collection and Daily Analysis Model Training
 - Optimization of Strategy Parameters Using Historical Simulations
-- Live Day Trading (strategy selection and creation logic only; strategy buy+sell logic is executed called in another thread, as explained below)
+- Live Day Trading (strategy selection and creation logic only; strategy buy+sell logic is executed in another thread, as explained below)
 - Live Swing Trading